 There’s No Stopping Ecommerce

 Such statistics, however, don’t tell the whole story of ecommerce’s influence.
 Currently 55% of all American households are Amazon Prime members.
 Such members do much of their product research and spend larger portions of their income online.
 They’re also much more likely to simply buy something from Amazon when they can’t find a product they want in a store.
-In other words ecommerce doesn’t just represent a redirection of sales income, but an overall change in consumer behavior and thinking that is much wider than just sales statistics.
+In other words, ecommerce doesn’t just represent a redirection of sales income, but an overall change in consumer behavior and thinking that is much wider than mere sales statistics.
 This is born out by the fact that even with brick and mortar sales, 50% of all in-store purchases now start with some manner of online research.

 Additionally, consumers no longer simply accept a product being out of stock at a store.
 29% of Amazon Prime Members and 17% of nonmembers will simply buy a product online when they can’t find it on store shelves.